Geometric approach to parabolic induction: Restriction to an equal rank subgroup

 Observe that the diagram

 is commutative.
-Indeed, the left inner square of \form{gl2} is commutative by \rl{eqrk}(d), and the right inner square is commutative, because $\varphi_M^P=p_!$ (see \re{ind}(e)) and $a_{P,M}^*$ is an isomorphism (by \rl{eqrk}(e)).
+Indeed, the left-inner square of \form{gl2} is commutative by \rl{eqrk}(d), and the right-inner square is commutative, because $\varphi_M^P=p_!$ (see \re{ind}(e)) and $a_{P,M}^*$ is an isomorphism (by \rl{eqrk}(e)).